Indiana Fever vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Fever Moneyline and ATS Records

-- This season, the Fever have been the underdog 23 times and won six, or 26.1%, of those games.
+- This season, the Fever have won six out of the 24 games, or 25%, in which they've been the underdog.

-- This season, the Fever have won one of their 11 games, or 9.1%, when they're the underdog by at least +200 on the moneyline.
+- The Fever have been at least a +400 moneyline underdog six times this season, but was upset in each of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.